Section outline

 session:

-I would like to ask each of you to consider how the latter part of the romance stands in relation to the issues we debated last week - developments in Ywain's motivation (we mentioned three kinds in total - purely individual with Colgrevance, homosocial and heterosexual; additionally, we could speak of cohesive/divisive tendencies within these categories, though we didn't: revenge for a friend, rivalry with a peer, service to ladies, love - how do they stand in this respect?).
+I would like to ask each of you to consider how the latter part of the romance stands in relation to the points we debated last week - the various value systems that may define chivalry and that combine in the romance: the ethos of adventure for adventure's sake, the obligations within the male group, the service of love, the social responsibilities; additionally, we could speak of cohesive/divisive tendencies within these categories, though we didn't: revenge for a friend, rivalry with a peer etc. Does the latter part of the romance resolve the tensions we have observed in the first part?
 Try to argue your stance with one example from the story.

 • poetic translation of the corresponding passages from Chrétien's romance